Did you know? You can go to any day’s “This Day in History” page by simply entering the month and date after www.begintoinvest.com/

 November 30th – This Day in Stock Market History

 1995 – Pixar, the animation studio purchased by Steve Jobs from George Lucas in 1986 goes public with a wildly successful IPO.
 Shares were scheduled originally to be offered at $14, but Jobs insisted on shares being offered at $22.
 Shares opened at $47, went as high as $49 and closed the day at $39.
 Giving the company that Jobs purchased for $10 million just 9 years prior a market valuation of $1.5 billion.
 Jobs owned 80% of these shares in Pixar at the time.

 The IPO of Pixar was a break in a tough run for Steve Jobs.
 He was fired from Apple and his startup company Next Computer was shut down because of lack of demand.
 But a hit animated movie, “Toy Story” took Pixar to new heights and into the spotlight.

 Pixar would be purchased by Disney in 2006 at a valuation of $7.4 billion.
-Over his 20 year reign, Jobs saw Pixar grow from $10 million to $7.4 billion – an average annual compounded return of 39.15%!
+Over his 20 year reign, Jobs saw Pixar grow from a value of $10 million to $7.4 billion – an average annual compounded return of 39.15%!

 Source(s): Wall Street Journal, Steve Jobs biography by Walter Isaacson

 2001 – Enron stock closes at 26 cents, down from $90 just a year prior.
 The market knew what was coming.
 On December 2nd, Enron would declare bankruptcy.